12 Best Things To Do in Prague

 The Vltava River from Letná Park| ©Harry Metcalfe

 Petrin Hill is one of the most beautiful parks in Prague, without a doubt.
-Petřín Hill is the highest hill in Prague, from there you will have one of the best views of Prague, but climbing it can be quite a hike so be sure to wear comfortable shoes.
+It is the highest hill in Prague, from there you will have one of the best views of Prague, but climbing it can be quite a hike so make sure you wear comfortable shoes.
 If you don't feel like walking, you can take the funicular by purchasing a general public transport ticket.
+You can also book a guided tour of Prague.

 Book a guided tour of Prague